-This bill introduces a definition of "beneficial substances" to statute.
+This act introduces a definition of "beneficial substances" to statute.
 This is a largely technical change that is meant to align Vermont with national standards for product definition and labeling to promote the uniform regulation of these substances.
 Most products captured by this definition are non-fertilizer substances that are beneficial to plant growth, such as soil amendments and biostimulants, that are already registered and distributed in Vermont.
-This bill updates statutory language to clarify that these substances, while placed under a new definition, continue to fall under existing registration requirements.
+This act updates statutory language to clarify that these substances, while placed under a new definition, continue to fall under existing registration requirements.

-If this bill results in increased product registrations (and \$85 fees paid to the State), it could increase State revenue.
-However, the Agency of Agriculture, Food and Markets (AAFM) is aware of only a few products registered in other states that might be newly subject to this bill's registration requirements.
-Given that AAFM
+If this act results in increased product registrations (and \$85 fees paid to the State), it could increase State revenue.
+However, the Agency of Agriculture, Food and Markets (AAFM) is aware of only a few products registered in other states that might be newly subject to this act's registration requirements.
+Given that AAFM already registers several thousand products annually, it does not expect a significant increase in registrations or revenue from this act.
+Any fiscal impact is expected to be minimal, likely under \$1,000 annually.